-Of many places that I visited in Turkey, the most impressive fruit and vegetable market was in Bursa.
+Of many places that I visited in Turkey, the most impressive fruit and vegetable markets were in Bursa.
 The variety and abundance of products on offer was mind blowing.
-Even in Istanbul, the market was not that big, at least not the market that I saw.
+Even in Istanbul the market was not that big, at least not the market that I saw.

 It’s probably needless to say that I wanted to buy and eat everything.
-But, that wasn’t possible.
-It’s only so much that we can eat in one day.
+But, it wasn’t possible.
+There is only so much that we can eat in one day.

 It’s an unfortunate situation for the Turkish people, but at the same time, Turkey was really excellent value for money when I was there and I believe that it will remain affordable for a long time.